ChibiOS/ChibiOS-Contrib/README.txt

 ChibiOS-Contrib
 ===============
-Code under /contrib director is not part of the core ChibiOS project and the copyright is retained by the original authors.
+Code under this director is not part of the core ChibiOS project and the copyright is retained by the original authors.
 See copyright notes in file headers.